tonyho/app-framework-binder/doc/afb-plugin-writing.md

 This object and its interface is defined and documented in the file names *afb/afb-req-itf.h*

-The above example uses 2 times the request object *req*.
+The above example uses twice *req* object request.

-The first time, it is used for retrieving the board attached to the session of the request.
+The first time, to retrieve the board attached to the session of the request.

-The second time, it is used to send the reply: an object that describes the current board.
+The second time, to send the reply: an object that describes the current board.

-### Associating a context to the session
+### Associating a client context to a session

-When the plugin *tic-tac-toe* receives a request, it musts regain the board that describes the game associated to the session.
+When *tic-tac-toe* plugin receives a request, it musts get the board describing the game associated to the session.

-For a plugin, having data associated to a session is a common case.
+For a plugin, having data associated to a session is common.
-This data is called the context of the plugin for the session.
+This data is called "plugin context" for the session.
-For the plugin *tic-tac-toe*, the context is the board.
+Within *tic-tac-toe* plugin the context is the board.

-The requests *afb_req* offer four functions for storing and retrieving the context associated to the session.
+Requests *afb_req* offer four functions for storing and retrieving session associated context.

 These functions are:

 - **afb_req_context_get**:
-  retrieves the context data stored for the plugin.
+  retrieves context data stored for current plugin.

 - **afb_req_context_set**:
-  store the context data of the plugin.
+  store context data of current plugin.

 - **afb_req_context**:
-  retrieves the context data of the plugin, if needed, creates the context and store it.
+  if exist retrieves context data of current plugin. if context does not yet exist, creates a new context and store it.

 - **afb_req_context_clear**:
-  reset the stored data.
+  reset the stored context data.

 The plugin *tictactoe* use a convenient function to retrieve its context: the board.
 This function is *board_of_req*: